The environments of the radio galaxy population in SIMBA: Introduction

 On the theoretical front, models suggest that radio jets are a key player in enacting and/or maintaining the lack of star formation in massive galaxies~\citep{Bower2006,Croton2006} that tend to live in dense environments.
-In galaxy clusters, radio jets provide enough energy into the intracluster medium~(ICM) to suppress the cooling of hot gas, thereby giving rise to a population of quenched galaxies~\citep{Fabian1999,Fabian2003,Best2005b,McNamara2007}.
-Moreover, the hot gas from the ICM is what is thought to fuel the accretion onto the SMBH at the center of the radio galaxy, and thus the radio galaxies may be connected to the environment because of they tend to be ``jet mode'' AGN.
+In galaxy clusters, radio jets provide enough energy into the ICM to suppress the cooling of hot gas, thereby giving rise to a population of quenched galaxies~\citep{Fabian1999,Fabian2003,Best2005b,McNamara2007}.
+Moreover, the hot gas from the ICM is what is thought to fuel the accretion onto the SMBH at the center of the radio galaxy, and thus radio galaxies may be connected to the environment because they tend to be ``jet mode'' AGN.

-Therefore, studying the environments of radio galaxies is important in understanding how the activity of SMBHs is started, how they're fuelled over their lifetime, and the impact the environment might play in their evolution.
-Understanding this better could, for instance, help us use radio galaxies as locators of high density environments which may be useful for studying large scale structure and nature of the underlying dark matter distribution.
+Therefore, studying the environments of radio galaxies is important in understanding how the activity of SMBHs are started and fuelled over their lifetime, and the impact the environment might play in their evolution.
+Understanding this better could, for instance, help use radio galaxies as locators of high density environments tracing large scale structure.

 Cosmological simulations have been beneficial in understanding the connection between galaxies and their surrounding dark matter halos, and have been further successful in describing the properties of galaxies as a function of their environments.
 This owes in large part to the inclusion of SMBH growth and AGN feedback, which quenches massive galaxies in dense regions~\citep{Somerville2015}.
-Most simulations grow their SMBHs solely via Bondi accretion~\citep{Bondi1952,BondiAndHoyle,Hoyle1939} which describes the spherical advection of hot gas around the black hole and thus better models the growth of SMBHs in massive systems with little cold gas such as in quenched galaxies, galaxies in clusters, and LERGs.
+Most modern simulations grow their SMBHs solely via Bondi accretion~\citep{Bondi1952,BondiAndHoyle,Hoyle1939} which describes the spherical gravitational accretion from a hot medium around the black hole, and thus better models the growth of SMBHs in massive quenched systems with little cold gas such as galaxies in clusters and LERGs.